-If you omit one of the file type qualifiers (/ASCII, /BINARY, /FORTRAN, /IMAGE, or /VMS), Client-FTP transfers the file based on either:
+If you omit one of the file type qualifiers (/ASCII, /BINARY, /FORTRAN, /IMAGE, or /VMS), the FTP client transfers the file based on either:

-- The current default setting; for example, ASCII or IMAGE. - The extension (type) of the file you want copied (see Table 3-2).
+- The current default setting; for example, ASCII or IMAGE. - The extension (type) of the file you want copied.